 Step 4: Let Them Cool Properly

-One of the main reasons why cupcakes turn into crumbly messes is because people are quick to remove them from the pan, frost, and consume them.
+One of the main reasons why cupcakes turn into crumbly messes is because people are quick to remove them from the pan, frost them, and consume them.
 Sure, I’m in a rush to get my hands on a cupcake as much as the next person, but proper cooling is essential.

 You want to leave the cupcakes in the pan for at least five minutes before removing them and placing them on a wire rack.